fergusonrae/streamlit-data-visualization/README.md

 ### Next Steps

-- Request source data adjustments and additional data
+- Request source data clarifications and request additional data
-    - Inquire about potentially cleaner data
+    - Clarifications
+        - RFS date, does the quarter correspond to calendar year or individual business?
+    - Additional Data
-    - Add country code
+        - Can two-letter country code be included to minimize poor text mapping?
-    - Add lat/long for landing points
+        - Can lat/long coordinates be added for landing points to increase granularity?
-    - Get the order landing points are connected for cable to visualize the general path of the cable.
+        - Include the order landing points are connected for cable to visualize the general path of the cable? *Nice add-on to visualization if so*
 - Move data cleaning to script
     - Allows for writing unit tests.
     - Smaller pieces, easier to make future adjustments and cleanly see steps taken.